GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 Forwarding with subnetting:
 Subnetting happens inside the organization.
 The model for fixed length subnetting:
 1. The model extract the destination address of the packet from the Header.(without the mask!)
-2. The destination address and the mask are used to extract the subnet adddress.
+2. The destination address and the mask are used to extract the subnet address.
 3. The table is searched using your subnet address to find the next hop address and the interface number.
 If no match is found the default is used.
 If the column is empty, it means the next hop is the destination Host.
 4. The next hop address and the interface number are given to ARP.

 In Classless Addressing
 We need at least four columns.
 Mask, Network address, Next-hop address, Interface:
-Sort the mask from the longer to shoter.
+Sort the mask from the longer to shorter.
 The last one will be default.
 For each row, mask is applied to the destination address, get the result, compare the result with the network address in the row.
 If it matches, we can get the next-hop address and interface and do ARP.
 If not matches, we need to go to the next row.

 <p style="color:red">Lecture 17</p>